Particular/Workshop.NServiceBus/exercises/05/README.md

 ### Step 6

 Verify if all endpoints are now sending messages in JSON format and that no processing errors occur.
-Open the `learningtransport\audit\.bodies` folder and see that you now have bodies with JSON and XML format.
-Notice that the order messages audit  will still be in XML.
+Open the `learningtransport\audit\.bodies` folder and verify that you now see bodies with JSON and XML format.
+Notice that the order messages in the audit folder will still be in XML.
 This is important to remember as the same applies to any queue when transitioning to another serializer.
-Backwards compatibility is important.
+Backward compatibility is important.